James Cantwell: Coastal Issues

 Cantwell was recognized as a leader for coastal communities, serving as co-chair of the Legislature's Coastal Caucus, a board member of the National Institute for Coastal and Harbor Infrastructure (NICHI) and representing Massachusetts at the 2017 United Nations Climate Change Conference as part of the America's Pledge efforts to reaffirm American commitment to the Paris Climate Accords.

-Cantwell's persistent pursuit of coastal resiliency solutions led to the passage of a multi-million dollar coastal infrastructure bond bill, later expanded upon with a $1.4 Billion environmental bond bill to support climate adaptation.
+Through the Coastal Caucus, Cantwell emphasized the importance of coastal resiliency, sponsoring the creation of a special Coastal Erosion Commission and highlighting the challenges of seawall degradation.
+These efforts led to the passage of a multi-million dollar coastal infrastructure bond bill, later expanded upon with a $1.4 Billion environmental bond bill to support climate adaptation.

-Cantwell's advocacy also placed pressure on Federal authorities (primarily FEMA) to make updates to disputed maps of flood zones and provide disaster funding under the National Flood Insurance Program, informing debate around the passage of the Homeowner Flood Insurance Affordability Act.
+Highlighting residents whose insurance premiums were set to increase by as much as $60,000, Cantwell's advocacy placed pressure on Federal authorities (primarily FEMA) to make updates to disputed maps of flood zones and provide disaster funding under the National Flood Insurance Program, informing debate around the passage of the Homeowner Flood Insurance Affordability Act.
+Cantwell was recognized as the Jack Conway Company's citizen of the year for his work on flood insurance.

-His advocacy for coastal communities also includes helping to create the Seafood-Marketing Committee.
+His advocacy for coastal communities also includes helping to create the Seafood-Marketing Committee and supporting research into fishing equipment that avoids entanglement with whales.
 For his work on coastal issues, Cantwell was recognized as the Massachusetts Marine Trades Association's 2016 Legislator of the Year.